March 31, 2022 By Harlan Cohen

 4. Pretend you’re buying a new phone (or something you want)

-When you buy a new cell phone you have no problem asking people about their experiences?
+When you buy a new phone you have no problem asking people about their experiences?
 You can discuss what they liked and didn’t like?
 Right?
 If you were buying a car, you would do the research and ask questions.
 Forget worrying about being annoying.
 College is the equivalent value of buying hundreds of phones or multiple cars.
 Find the pleasure in this experience.
 Once you can identify what you want and visualize it, you can have fun shopping for it.

 5. REPEAT: The best school is NOT always the best school for me